Duncan Ryūken Williams: Other projects

 Williams has organized “Hapa Japan Festivals".
 These are multiple days celebrating the multiracial Japanese experiences globally.
 They typically include academic conferences, comedy shows, musical performances, film screenings, interviews, receptions, book fairs, art and photography displays, and an exhibit on multiracial Japanese Americans in the United States at the Japanese American National Museum in Los Angeles.
 Williams also published two edited volumes, Hapa Japan: History and Hapa Japan: Identities and Representations, in 2017.
 This is the first time so many essays have been published together on the history, identification, and representations of global mixed-race people of Japanese descent.

 Awards and honors

-In 2011, the Japanese Ministry of Foreign Affairs and Consulate-General of Japan commended Williams for his work on a series of events at UC Berkeley’s Center for Japanese Studies.
+In 2011, the Japanese Ministry of Foreign Affairs and Consulate-General of Japan commended Williams for his work on a series of events at UC Berkeley's Center for Japanese Studies.
 The event series deepened the relationship between the United States and Japan, which is why he was commended.

 In May 2015, Williams hosted Japanese Prime Minister Shinzo Abe, who met with staff and faculty at the Ito Center for Japanese Religions and Culture as part of his visit to USC, where Abe had spent three semesters as a student in 1978.

-From 2016-2017, Williams served as the Executive Vice President and Planning Director of Japan House/LA, a public diplomacy initiative of Japan’s Ministry of Foreign Affairs.
+From 2016 to 2017, Williams served as the Executive Vice President and Planning Director of Japan House/LA, a public diplomacy initiative of Japan's Ministry of Foreign Affairs.